Víctor Bertomeu

-Víctor Bertomeu de la Hoz (born 19 October 1992) is a Spanish professional footballer who plays as a forward.
+Víctor Bertomeu de la Hoz (born 19 October 1992) is a Spanish professional footballer who plays as a striker.

 Club career

-Eastern

 On 20 September 2021, Bertomeu joined Hong Kong Premier League club Eastern.

-Gresik United

 In September 2023, Bertomeu joined Liga 2 club Gresik United.

-Eastern

 On 19 August 2024, Bertomeu rejoined Eastern after a season.

+On 29 January 2026, Indian Super League club Kerala Blasters announced the signing of Bertomeu.
+On 28 March, he scored his first for the club in a 2–1 loss against Inter Kashi.